opencv/opencv/modules/gpu/doc/image_filtering.rst

         int ksize, anchor;
     };

-**Please note:** This class doesn't allocate memory for destination image.
+**Note:** This class does not allocate memory for a destination image.
 Usually this class is used inside :cpp:class:`gpu::FilterEngine_GPU`.

 .. index:: gpu::BaseColumnFilter_GPU